JuliaPackageMirrors/Processing.jl/README.md

 ## Windows

 Only tested on a Windows 7 machine with an ATI card.
-So far, Images is failing during pre-compiliation on Windows, which removes any image related functionality from this package on Windows for the time being (e.g., loading images or drawing textures).
-However, that is being worked on.
-Aside, from that, install the package as usual:
+Install the package as usual:

 ```julia
 Pkg.clone("https://github.com/SimonDanisch/FreeTypeAbstraction.jl.git")